 Carrie Fisher’s Princess Leia coulda kicked more butt learning about The Force from twin brother Luke Skywalker.
 Story-wise, perhaps, she would be the next Skywalker to be seduced by the Dark Side of the Force.

-In Jedi, she takes the news that Darth Vader is her father pretty non-chalantly.
+In Return of the Jedi, she takes the news that Darth Vader is her father pretty non-chalantly.
 Vader tortured her and destroyed her home planet in Star Wars, after all.
 And as we all know, Anger and Fear lead to The Dark Side.

 There’s an awful lot of Story to explore there with Fisher (who was so good) taking center stage in what Lucas described as more “family soap opera than a story about spaceships.”
 Leia fired guns, flew the Millenium Falcon, rescued frozen boyfriends.